Betty Gets Hitched wedding veil guide

-Single tier veil – A single layer of tulle which falls from the comb and drapes over the back, with light gathers at the top of the comb.
-There is no blusher (a second layer of tulle which falls over the face) which creates a simple and elegant look.
-This style of veil works with most wedding dresses or bridal separates and can either be a shorter fingertip length such as our Alice veil or a long flowing chapel length like our Edith veil.
+Single tier veil – This veil has a single layer of tulle which falls from the comb and drapes over the back, with light gathers at the top of the comb.
+There is no blusher (a second layer of tulle which can be worn over the face) and it creates a simple and elegant look.
+This style of veil works with most wedding dresses or bridal separates, and can either be a shorter fingertip length such as our Alice veil or a long flowing chapel length like our Edith veil.
 Both styles of veil have a barely there look and won’t take anything away from your wedding dress.
+For a single tier veil with real wow factor, we recommend our Piper Pearl chapel length veil.
+An ivory veil scattered with beautiful ivory pearls throughout, it has a more modern contemporary vibe and gives extra glam to really complement a simpler wedding dress!

-Draped veil – Finished with two small metal combs on each end to create a soft drape; great for low back wedding dresses or a more modern bohemian style.
-Our Avery veil is simple and elegant and comes in different lengths to suit your style.
+Draped veil – This is a lovely dreamy veil style, with two small metal combs on each end to create a soft drape.
+It looks great with wedding dresses which have a low back, and captures the essence of a more boho style look.
+Our Avery veil is simple, elegant and can be ordered in different lengths to suit your style.

-Cape veil – An alternative take on a veil, a bridal cape fastens around the neckline and falls over the shoulders to create a soft, yet statement look.
-Our Willow cape is the ultimate simple bridal cape and works with many different styles of wedding dresses and bridal separates.
-Perfect for the modern bride that wants something a little bit different.
+Cape veil – A bridal cape is a chic and modern yet ethereal take on a bridal veil for a soft, yet statement look.
+Our Willow cape is an effortlessly elegant design, and works with many different styles of wedding dresses and bridal separates.
+Perfect for the bride wanting a veil alternative that breaks away from tradition.

 Crystal veil – Wedding veils with scattered crystals are the perfect way to add subtle sparkle to your wedding day look.
-Paired with a simple wedding dress they add chic glamour and also work beautifully with more embellished gowns.
-Our Lana and Faye veils are scattered with Swarovski crystals, and catch the light for that extra wow factor.
+Paired with a simple wedding dress they add some glamour, and can also complement a more embellished bridal gown.
+Our chapel length Lana veil and fingertip length Faye veil are scattered with Swarovski crystals, and catch the light for that extra wow factor.

-Satin edged veil – With a fine satin binding attached all the way around the edge, this modern contemporary style veil looks sublime with simple satin and crepe wedding dresses.
-Our Darcey veil also has two tiers and frames your face beautifully with a chic satin finish.
+Satin edged veil – With a fine satin binding attached all the way around the edge, this modern contemporary style of veil looks sublime with simple satin and crepe wedding dresses for a chic bridal look.
+Our Darcey veil has a double layer and frames your face beautifully with a chic satin finish, available in both off-white and ivory.

 Fingertip length – This style is approximately 42” long with the sides sitting somewhere between your wrist and fingertips, depending on body proportions when your arms are falling at your sides.
 The back of the veil sits just below your hips which will vary depending on your height.